tinacms/tina.io/content/guides/tinacms/separate-content-repo/guide.md

 ## Deploying your content repo

-Since your content is in a separate repo, we'll want to use _that_ repo to connect to Tina Cloud.
+Next we'll want to create a Tina Cloud project from our _content repo_

 Initialize Git in your content repo and push it to Github.
 From there [connect to Tina Cloud](https://tina.io/docs/tina-cloud/dashboard/projects/)